 The maximum number of shares of the Company's common stock that may be issued or transferred pursuant to awards under the Plan equals the sum of: (1) 5,500,000 shares (after giving effect to the Company's two-for-one stock split in March 2005) and the amendment to the Plan approved by stockholders at the Company's 2006 annual meeting of stockholders), plus (2) the number of shares available for award grant purposes under the Prior Plan as of October 15, 2004, plus (3) the number of any shares subject to stock options granted under the Prior Plan and outstanding as of October 15, 2004 which expire, or for any reason are cancelled or terminated, after that date without being exercised.
-As of May 31, 2007, 1,494,000 shares were available for award grant purposes under the Plan, subject to future increases as described in (3) above and subject to increase as then-outstanding awards expire or terminate without having become vested or exercised, as applicable.
+As of May 31, 2008, 1,040,000 shares were available for award grant purposes under the Plan, subject to future increases as described in (3) above and subject to increase as then-outstanding awards expire or terminate without having become vested or exercised, as applicable.
+On June 2, 2008, in conjunction with the hiring of a new president and chief executive officer, the Company granted 150,000 stock options, thereby reducing the shares available for future award grants to 890,000 shares.

 The types of awards that may be granted under the Plan include stock options, restricted stock, stock bonuses, performance stock, stock units, phantom stock and other forms of awards granted or denominated in the Company's common stock or units of the Company's common stock, as well as certain cash bonus awards.
 Under the terms of the Plan, the option price for the incentive stock options ("ISO") and nonqualified stock options ("NQSO") may not be less than the fair market value of the shares of the Company's stock on the date of the grant.
 For ISO, the exercise price per share may not be less than 110% of the fair market value of a share of common stock on the grant date for any individual possessing more than 10% of the total outstanding stock of the Company.
 Stock options granted under the Plan and the Prior Plan generally become exercisable over periods of one to four years and expire not more than ten years from the date of grant.
-Beginning with grants in fiscal 2007, the Company intends to predominantly grant NQSO to employees in the United States.
+The Company predominantly grants NQSO to employees in the United States.
+The Company did not grant shares of restricted stock during the fiscal years ended May 31, 2008 and May 26, 2007, respectively.